tqwewe/prettier-plugin-tailwind/OPTIONS.md

 ### twConfig

-Path to tailwind config relative to the root of the project.
+Path to tailwind config relative to the root of the project; "" will attempt to find a tailwind.config.js file recursively.

 ```ts
 twConfig: string
 ```

-_Default: `"./tailwind.config.js"`_
+_Default: `""`_

 ### twPluginsOrder